urbanware-org/pwned-local/README.md

 ## Details

-The [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) website provides a giant password list to check for exposed passwords online.
+The [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) website provides a giant password list to check for exposed passwords.
+Despite the website's privacy protections, many users are understandably reluctant to enter their passwords online.

-Even though, the website protects the privacy of searched passwords, some people still do not want to enter their passwords online.

 Alternatively, the website used to provide the password list as a downloadable plain text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.

 However, the password list is no longer directly downloadable as a plain text file from the website and has to be obtained another way.
 For details see the the [password list](#password-list) information inside the [requirements](#requirements) section below.

 This is just a rudimentary tool which simply processes the password list line by line, which is not really performant.
 Furthermore, the code should be revised in general.

+> [!NOTE]
+> This project was **officially discontinued** as of August 2025 and is **no longer maintained**.

 [Top](#pwned-local)